-The removeFixup(u) method takes as its input a node u whose colour is black (1) or double-black (2).
-If u is double-black, then removeFixup(u) performs a series of rotations and recolouring operations that move the double-black node up the tree until it can be eliminated.
+The remove_fixup(u) method takes as its input a node u whose colour is black (1) or double-black (2).
+If u is double-black, then remove_fixup(u) performs a series of rotations and recolouring operations that move the double-black node up the tree until it can be eliminated.
 During this process, the node u changes until, at the end of this process, u refers to the root of the subtree that has been changed.
 The root of this subtree may have changed colour.
-In particular, it may have gone from red to black, so the removeFixup(u) method finishes by checking if u's parent violates the left-leaning property and, if so, fixing it.
+In particular, it may have gone from red to black, so the remove_fixup(u) method finishes by checking if u's parent violates the left-leaning property and, if so, fixing it.

-'''
+''' remove_fixup(u)

-RedBlackTree

-void removeFixup(Node u) {

-while (u->colour > black) {
+while u.colour > black do

-if (u == r) {

-u->colour = black;

-} else if (u->parent->left->colour == red) {

-u = removeFixupCase1(u);
+if u = r then

+u.colour ← black

-} else if (u == u->parent->left) {
+else if u.parent.left.colour = red

+u ← remove_fixup_case1(u)

-u = removeFixupCase2(u);
+else if u = u.parent.left

-} else {
+u ← remove_fixup_case2(u)

-u = removeFixupCase3(u);
+u ← remove_fixup_case3(u)

-}

-if (u != r) { // restore left-leaning property, if needed
+if u ≠ r then # restore left-leaning property, if needed

-Node w = u-parent;

-if (w->right->colour == red && w->left->colour == black) {

-flipLeft(w);

-}
+w ← u.parent

+if w.right.colour = red and w.left.colour = black then

-'''
+flip_left(w) '''

-The removeFixup(u) method is illustrated in Figure 9.9.
+The remove_fixup(u) method is illustrated in Figure 9.9.
 Again, the following text will be difficult, if not impossible, to follow without referring to Figure 9.9.
-Each iteration of the loop in removeFixup(u) processes the double-black node u, based on one of four cases:
+Each iteration of the loop in remove_fixup(u) processes the double-black node u, based on one of four cases: